open-lab-app/open-lap-api/README.md

         ],
         "summary": "Gets all posts for a group", "operationId": "getPosts",
         "description": "Gets all posts on a given group.
-In order to query for posts,\nyou can provide an offset, and the number of posts to return (defaults to 10).\nPosts are returned in chronological order.", "produces": [
+In order to query for posts,\nyou can provide an offset, and the number of posts to return (defaults to 10).\nPosts are returned in chronological order.\n", "produces": [
           "application/json"
         ],